ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 AWS Managed Hyperledger Fabric QuickStart
 =========================================
 This solution shows you how to create an AWS Managed Hyperledger Fabric and how to deploy some sample chaincode.
-This project updates an article "Building and deploying an application for Hyperledger Fabric on Amazon Managed Hyperledger Part 1"referenced below and but provides a more basic step by step process.
+This project updates an article "Building and deploying an application for Hyperledger Fabric on Amazon Managed Hyperledger Part 1" referenced below but provides a more basic step by step process.

 ![AWS Managed Hyperledger Fabric](images/AWS-Managed-Blockchain-2.png?raw=true "AWS Managed Hyperledger Fabric")